Setting up a SESAR User Account

 Making your samples Discoverable and Shareable

 Samples can also be made more discoverable to the broader research community by listing sample IGSNs in your manuscripts.
 Publishers can link IGSNs to their sample metadata profile pages so readers can see all sample metadata.
-(AGU, GSA, Wiley, Elsevier, Copernicus)
+(AGU, GSA, Wiley, Elsevier, Copernicus

 Transferring Ownership of Samples

-For samples that have already been registered,
+For samples that have been registered with IGSNs,

 1. The current owner should use the “Transfer Ownership” tab of MySESAR to transfer ownership of the specific samples